Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/getting-started/menus.md

 ---
 layout: docs
 title: WordPress Menus
-description:
+description: UnderStrap supports only a primary menu with two levels, means just a single submenu level.
 group: getting-started
 toc: true
 ---

-### Primary Menu

-UnderStrap supports only a primary menu with two levels, means just a single submenu level.

 ### Adding Icons to the Menu